Savannah Chrisley Shows Off Bikini Body On Romantic Getaway With Nic Kerdiles

 “Love that suit on you babe,” one more fan gushed.

 And yesterday, Chrisley shared one more photo from her tropical getaway with her beau.
-In the photo, the Kerdiles can be seen holding a stingray in the Caribbean as Savannah stands behind him and kisses him on the cheek.
+In the photo, Kerdiles can be seen holding a stingray in the Caribbean as Savannah stands behind him and kisses him on the cheek.
 Nic is all smiles as he looks into the camera.

-Many fans also took to the comments of this photo, giving it over 91,000 likes as well as 230 plus comments.
-Many fans asked the reality star where she was vacationing with some suggesting Cayman Island while countless other fans took another opportunity to gush over the couple’s picture-perfect relationship.
+Many fans also took to the comments of this photo, giving it over 91,000 likes as well as 230-plus comments.
+Many fans asked the reality star where she was vacationing with some suggesting Cayman Island, while countless other fans took another opportunity to gush over the couple’s picture-perfect relationship.

 “Y’all are so cute together.
 Happy for you both.”